November 2, 2020 - Meagan Palmer

 My trip was cancelled by the travel supplier.
 Can I get a refund on my policy?

-The benefit called Cancel for Any Reason is currently the most flexible cancellation policy in the travel insurance industry in which you can cancel for any reason at all (including COVID-19 travel concerns) and receive a portion of your trip cost back.
+The benefit called Cancel for Any Reason is currently the most flexible cancellation policy in the travel insurance industry in which you can cancel for any reason at all (including non-medical COVID-19 cancellations) and receive a portion of your trip costs back.

-Since Cancel for Any Reason (CFAR) allows cancellations due to COVID-19, how am I eligible to purchase that coverage?
+Since Cancel for Any Reason (CFAR) travel insurance allows cancellations due to COVID-19, how am I eligible to purchase that coverage?

 There are usually three requirements to meet to receive CFAR coverage: